Working with HTTP Request Process

 •Click to attach any relevant notes to this process.
 Click it and enter your notes in the resulting text box.
 These notes will be displayed in the corresponding "Actions" tab or "Process" window (in the "Notes" field) and in the "Developer Report".

-After filling in the required options, click to conclude or to abort the operation.
+After filling in the required options, click to conclude or

 The added process is displayed in the corresponding "Actions" tab or "Process" window.